Drug data last refreshed 2d ago · AI intelligence enriched 1w ago

-ZULRESSO (brexanolone) is an intravenous solution approved in 2019 for postpartum depression, a severe perinatal mood disorder affecting women in the immediate postpartum period.
-It is a neuroactive steroid that acts as a positive allosteric modulator of GABA-A receptors, thereby modulating neuroinhibitory pathways implicated in depression.
-The drug represents a novel mechanistic approach to treating a historically underserved patient population with limited acute treatment options.
+ZULRESSO (brexanolone) is an intravenous solution approved in March 2019 for postpartum depression, a severe perinatal mood disorder affecting women in the immediate postpartum period.
+It is the first and only FDA-approved medication specifically indicated for this condition.
+The drug works as an allosteric modulator of GABA-A receptors, targeting the neurobiological basis of postpartum depression.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.